Must-know Gen Z Slang

 Understood the Assignment – Is doing well (in anything).

-Glow up – An improvement of oneself.
+Glow Up – An improvement of oneself.

 Main character – When somebody is giving off an energy suggesting they would be a main character in a movie, or does something outstanding.